theopn/haunted-tiles/README.md

 `[3]=` indicator in Waybar means that there are 3 windows in the scratchpad.
 You can add a window to a scratchpad with `$mod + Shift + -` and cycle through the scratchpad with `$mod + -`.
 `[]=` is inspired by the tiling window indicator in the dwm statusbar, which does not make sense in this context, but I thought it looked cute.

-## i3 TODO

-Features in Sway that are not implemented in i3 ~yet~ (maybe never):

-- Color picker
-- Screen recording
-- Idle action
-- Mpris (currently playing) information

-Things that are better in i3:

-- Clipboard tool with image support
-- Compositor: fade animation, opacity for inactive (including the lock screen)
-- Screen sharing in Flatpak application